Last updated: March 28, 2026

 Is it normal to get no matches on Bumble?

-A: In major cities, 30-40% of male users get zero matches in their first month.
-This is normal if you're using low-quality photos, have an incomplete profile, or are in a small town with few active users.
-Most users who optimize their profile see their first match within 48-72 hours.
+In major cities, 30–40% of male users get zero matches in their first month.
+It's normal with low-quality photos, incomplete profiles, or small locations.
+Most users who optimize see their first match within 48–72 hours.
+If you've had zero matches for 2+ months with a quality profile, shadowban may be the issue.

 What makes Bumble photos get more matches?

-A: Photos showing you smiling, in natural outdoor lighting, doing activities, and dressed well get 38% more engagement.
-Bumble rewards relationship-ready photos: warm expressions, full-body shots, varied contexts showing hobbies or travel, and genuine candid moments.
-Avoid shirtless gym selfies, group photos, sunglasses or hats hiding your face, and low-quality images.
+AI dating profile photos with smiling, outdoor lighting, activities, and dressed-up moments get 38% more engagement (Frontiers Journal).
+Bumble rewards relationship-ready photos: warm expressions, full-body shots, varied contexts showing hobbies or travel, genuine candid moments.
+Skip gym selfies, unclear group photos, sunglasses hiding your face, and low-quality images.

 Can I reset my Bumble profile to start fresh?

-A: Yes.
-To fully reset your profile and algorithm score, delete your account entirely, wait 30 days for Bumble's servers to clear your data, use a different phone number or email, upload completely new photos, and create a fresh profile from scratch.
-Full resets take 2-4 weeks to show results.
+Yes.
+Delete your account entirely, wait 30 days, use a different phone number or email, upload completely new photos, and rebuild from scratch.
+Partial resets (just changing photos or bio) won't reset your visibility score.
+Full resets take 2–4 weeks to show results.

 Does Bumble's algorithm favor women over men?

-A: The algorithm prioritizes showing the highest-engagement male profiles to active women, creating a winner-take-all effect.
-Since women message first and matches expire in 24 hours, Bumble shows women fewer male profiles but with higher quality.
-Men with low engagement scores become effectively invisible.
+Not directly.
+The algorithm prioritizes showing high-engagement male profiles to active women, creating a winner-take-all effect.
+Since women message first and matches expire in 24 hours, Bumble shows women fewer, higher-quality male profiles.
+Men with low engagement scores become invisible.

 Do I need Bumble premium to get matches?

-A: No. Premium helps with visibility but isn't required.
+No. Premium helps with visibility but is not required.
 Better photos and strategic engagement beat premium every time.
-If you're stuck, a month of Bumble Boost ($10) can jumpstart visibility while you improve your profile.
+That said, a month of Bumble Boost ($10) can jumpstart visibility while you improve your profile.

 Ready to see what's wrong with your photos?